codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 At this point, run your application and try to send a text to Parse.
 If the save was successful, you should see 'Successfully created message on Parse' toast on your screen.

 **WARNING** If you're using a self-deployed Back4App backend, and your own private Application ID and Client Key that you created by yourself in Back4App, then you will also need to create a new Class in your Back4App Dashboard which messages will be saved to.
-Navigate to your project's `Dashboard --> Core --> Database Broswer` and click "Create a class".
+Navigate to your project's `Dashboard --> Core --> Database Browser` and click "Create a class".
 Select "Message" as a name for your class and add 2 columns:

 - `userId` of type `String`
 - `body` of type `String`

 Try sending message again from the app.
 You can then check if the data was saved by verifying whether the objects were created in Back4App Dashboard.
-Navigate to your project's `Dashboard --> Core --> Database Broswer --> Messages` to see if the message appears there.
+Navigate to your project's `Dashboard --> Core --> Database Browser --> Messages` to see if the message appears there.

 Refer to the [Testing Deployment section](http://guides.codepath.com/android/Configuring-a-Parse-Server#testing-deployment) of [Configuring a Parse Server](http://guides.codepath.com/android/Configuring-a-Parse-Server) for more info.